CrossTheRoadElec/Phoenix6-Documentation/source/docs/installation/non-frc-checklist.rst

 .. important:: Users in FRC can skip this article.

-Phoenix 6 is fully supported outside of `FRC <https://en.wikipedia.org/wiki/FIRST_Robotics_Competition>`__ on :ref:`supported <docs/installation/installation:system requirements>` linux systems with a USB to CAN adapter.
+Phoenix 6 is fully supported outside of `FRC <https://en.wikipedia.org/wiki/FIRST_Robotics_Competition>`__ on :ref:`supported <docs/installation/installation:system requirements>` Linux systems with a USB to CAN adapter.

-.. note:: `CANivore <https://store.ctr-electronics.com/canivore/>`__ is the recommended USB to CAN adapter with support for `CAN FD <https://store.ctr-electronics.com/can-fd/>`__, name specification, Windows (as host).
+.. note:: `CANivore <https://store.ctr-electronics.com/canivore/>`__ is the recommended USB to CAN adapter with support for `CAN FD <https://store.ctr-electronics.com/can-fd/>`__, name specification, and Windows (as host).

 Installation
 ------------